Skip to content

 7. Have a Marketing Plan

 You must promote your produce.
-According to your marketing plan, you can promote flowers, dried flowers, and essential oil.
+According to your marketing plan, you can promote flowers, dried flowers, and essential oils.
 Apart from concentrated essential oil, you can prepare some blends also.
 Additionally, pay attention to both B2B and B2C avenues.
 Tap the local market first.
 Additionally, you can also sell your products through online marketplaces.

 If you live in an agroclimatic condition that allows lavenders to grow, then starting a lavender farm is the perfect business for you.